What is Zen-Touch™ ?

-Seymour:The practitioner and client become co -creators of a state of being that expedites change, and improves one’s overall health condition.
-One of the unique differences between ZT and other bodywork forms is that the practitioner and client are in a reciprocal relationship- they both receive benefit.
+Seymour:The practitioner and client become co-creators of a state of being that expedites change and improves one’s overall health condition.
+One of the unique differences between ZT and other bodywork forms is that the practitioner and client are in a reciprocal relationship- they both receive benefits.
 I compare it to giving a gift to someone you love.

 Who gets more benefit? -the giver or receiver?